vstoykov/django-clamd/README.rst

     CLAMD_ENABLED = False

-Note: This is primary for make it easy running a project on development without the need of installing Clamd on devlopment machine.
+Note: This is primary for make it easy to run a project on development without the need of installing Clamd on devlopment machine.